AI Search Readiness vs Traditional SEO: What Our Data Shows

 | AI crawler access | Not applicable | Prerequisite for AI visibility | Necessary but not sufficient |

 The “What Data Shows” column is uncomfortable.
-Most of the signals that both traditional SEO and AI readiness practitioners optimize for have no measurable impact on whether an AI engine actually cites your page.
+Most of the signals that both traditional SEO and early AI readiness practitioners optimize for have no measurable impact on whether an AI engine actually cites your page.
+The last row is where the signal lives - and almost nobody measures it directly.

 The Gap Between SEO and AI Readiness (Structural View)

 Even though structural readiness does not predict citations, there is still a real gap in what sites optimize for.
-I audited 98 websites and measured pass rates for each of my 26 checks.
+We audited 98 websites and measured pass rates for each of our 26 technical checks.
 The pattern is stark.

 |---|---|---|---|

-The uncomfortable truth: This gap is real, but my study found that closing it does not reliably increase citations.
+The uncomfortable truth: this gap is real, but our study found that closing it does not reliably increase citations.
 Sites that pass all 26 checks are not cited more often than sites that pass 10.
 The gap matters for technical hygiene.
-It does not matter for AI visibility — at least not in a way I can measure.
+It does not matter for AI visibility by itself - which is why Technical Health now weights 15-20% in the overall score instead of being the whole score.

-Domain Authority: Traditional SEO's Best Card for AI Search (and It's Weak)
+Domain Authority: Traditional SEO's Best Card for AI Search (and It Is Weak)

 This makes intuitive sense.
 LLMs are trained on web data, and high-DA sites appear more frequently in training corpora.
 The model “knows” these sources and may prefer them when generating responses.
 But 2% is not a strategy.
 It is noise with a slight directional lean.

 If you are a small or medium-sized site, this is actually good news.
 The playing field is more level than traditional SEO, where DA effectively gatekeeps the first page.
-In AI search, a DA-20 site on the right topic can outperform a DA-80 site on the wrong one.
+In AI search, a DA-20 site on the right topic can outperform a DA-80 site on the wrong one - because the primary gate is content relevance, and DA is only a 2% tiebreaker on top of it.

-In my study, when a site was queried about its own topic (a dive shop asked about diving, a SaaS tool asked about its category), the citation rate was 5.17%.
+In our first pass, when a site was queried about its own topic (a dive shop asked about diving, a SaaS tool asked about its own category), the citation rate was 5.17%.
 When the same site was queried about an unrelated topic, the citation rate dropped to 0.08%.
+A 62x difference.

-What this means practically: Before worrying about Schema.org markup, FAQ sections, or heading hierarchy, make sure your site has deep, specific content about your actual topic.
-A page that thoroughly covers “underwater photography equipment for beginners” will outperform a perfectly optimized page about “general diving information” every time — because the AI engine needs a source that matches the query, not a source that checks technical boxes.
+What this means practically: Before worrying about Schema.org markup, FAQ sections, or heading hierarchy, make sure your site has deep, specific content about the queries your audience is actually asking.
+A page that thoroughly covers “underwater photography equipment for beginners” will outperform a technically perfect page about “general diving information” every time - the AI engine needs a source that matches the query, not a source that passes technical checks.

 This does not mean structure is worthless.
 AI crawlers still need to access your content.
 But access is a prerequisite, not a competitive advantage.
-Everyone who is not blocking GPTBot has roughly the same chance of being cited — and the differentiator is topical depth, not technical perfection.
+Everyone who is not blocking GPTBot has roughly the same chance of being cited - and the differentiator is topical depth and sub-intent coverage, not technical perfection.

 The Honest Comparison: Traditional SEO vs AI Search Readiness

-Here is how I would summarize the two paradigms after running the numbers.
+Here is how we summarize the two paradigms after running the numbers.

 |---|---|---|